-- (i) Procedures for inspections and reports and the responsibility shall be as provided herein. - 1) Governmental bodies exercising control shall make inspections to determine whether work has started as scheduled, shall make inspections as are necessary during the course of work, and shall make final inspections to determine whether stages of construction required under the performance guarantee have been completed in accordance with the terms of the guarantee. - 2) Within ten days of such inspections, copies of reports of the results thereof shall be provided to the Planning Director. - 3) The full cost of making such inspections and preparing such reports shall be paid by the applicant. - 4) In lieu of having inspections conducted by the governmental body, the applicant, at his cost, may elect to have a registered, professional engineer who has civil engineering qualifications conduct the inspections as stated in subsection (e) of this section and submit reports to the Planning Director.
+inspection report to confirm work has been completed per ordinance regulations.
+Governmental bodies exercising control shall make inspections to determine whether work has started as scheduled, shall make inspections as are necessary during the course of work, and shall make final inspections to determine whether stages of construction required under the performance guarantee have been completed in accordance with the terms of the guarantee.

+- Within ten days of such inspections, copies of reports of the results thereof shall be provided to the Planning Director. - The full cost of making such inspections and preparing such reports shall be paid by the applicant. - 4) In lieu of having inspections conducted by the governmental body, the applicant, at his cost, may elect to have a registered, professional engineer who has civil engineering qualifications conduct the inspections as stated in subsection (e) of this section and submit reports to the Planning Director.

-(f) Action on Inspection Reports
+(f)(e) Action on Inspection Reports